 This is our native wild black cherry.

-I find the flavor to be bitter and sweet … a rich flavor really.
+I find the flavor to be somewhat bitter, but also sweet … a rich flavor really.

 Black cherry is a very common tree in eastern US.